Weaver-Web/Rock-Paper-Scissor-Game/README.md

 2. The Rock beats the Scissors
 3. The Scissors beats the Paper

-Based on the rules we will construct our game for our development.
+Based on the rules we will construct our game for practise.